-The site is contained wholly within the MCC Area and is located adjacent to Karuah Red Quarry and the Pacific Highway.
+The site is contained wholly within the MCC Area and is located adjacent to the Karuah East Quarry, the Karuah Red Quarry and the Pacific Highway.
 It is approximately 4 kilometres (km) north of the Karuah town centre.

 Development Consent (DA 265 - 10 - 2004) for the quarry's proposed expansion was granted on the 3 June 2005 by the former Minister for Infrastructure, Planning and Natural Resources.
 Figure 1 outlines the regional context of the site.
-Figure 2 shows the location of the site including the EPL boundary, lot and DP's, monitoring locations and disturbance footprint.
+Figure 2 shows the location of the site including the Environmental Protection Licence (EPL) boundary, lot and DP's, monitoring locations and disturbance footprint.